Testing Uniformity of Stationary Distribution: Application to Property Testing

-Let us assume $\overrightarrow{G} = (V, \overrightarrow{E})$ is connected.
 From Corollary~\ref{lemma:bipartite}, if $\overrightarrow{G}$ is non-bipartite then we have to test whether $\overrightarrow{G}$ is Eulerian.
-Since we can determine whether a connected component is bipartite or not just by looking at the underlying undirected graph.
-Thus, if $\overrightarrow{G}$ is non-bipartite then we use the testing algorithm from \cite{euler} to test whether the graph is Eulerian.
+Since we can determine whether a graph is bipartite or not just by looking at the underlying undirected graph, if $\overrightarrow{G}$ is non-bipartite then we use the Eulerianity testing algorithm from \cite{euler}.

-Now let $\overrightarrow{G}$ be bipartite.
-Since $\overrightarrow{G}$ is connected, there is a unique partition of the vertex set of $\overrightarrow{G}$ that makes it bipartite and that partition can be found in the preprocessing phase just by looking at the underlying undirected graph.
-Let the bipartition be $V_{L}$ and $V_{R}$.
-If $|V_{L}| \neq |V_{R}|$, then the graph surely does not have uniform distribution as the stationary distribution for the random walk on $\overrightarrow{G}$.
-By Corollary~\ref{lemma:bipartite}, if $|V_{L}| = |V_{R}|$, then the graph must have the property that the out-degree of all vertices in $V_{L}$ must be equal to the in-degree of all vertices in $V_{R}$ and vice versa.